a

 60 escape rooms

-This room has some really cool tech and they clearly put a lot of design into it!
+TBH I would’ve given this a thumbs down for an escape room experience, but it’s a fun time with friends if you’re willing to shell out this much money for it.
+Attraction is a newer room and has some cool tech that they clearly put a lot of work into!
 That being said, I feel like this room is more of a “doing mini games with your friends that are varying levels of puzzley” experience rather than an actual escape room (similar to how Lollyland is a “doing mini golf with your friends that’s sometimes puzzley” experience).
 I liked it, I had a good time.
-The first room was a little underwhelming for me given it was hard for more than one person to really “work” on the puzzle at once, and some of the mini games in between were clearly a “no fail” situation where I would’ve preferred… not that.
-Anyways all in all, feels kinda blasphemous to give this just a thumbs up because everyone I have in Morty has hearted it, but yeah.
-Really fun experience, but I actually enjoyed Palace Games’s other rooms a lot more.
+The puzzles were mostly mediocre to bad, with one room being the exception.
+The second room especially was a underwhelming for me given it was hard for more than one person to really “work” on the puzzle at once, and some of the mini games in between were clearly a “no fail” situation where I would’ve preferred… not that.
+Anyways all in all, feels kinda blasphemous to not give this room a glowing review because everyone I have in Morty has hearted it, but yeah.
+A fun experience, but I actually enjoyed Palace Games’s other rooms a lot more.

 We played with a team of 8 and The Attraction handled a team of that size well.
 Puzzles were designed for parallel solving, but also so you could see what other people were doing.
 To do that with elegance is not easy, but I was repeatedly impressed with how effortlessly The Attraction accomplished it.
 As for the puzzles themselves, let me say this: I’m not a puzzle first person.
 I’m probably not even a puzzle third person (I prefer immersion, set, narrative), but I loved how well these were constructed and how they tied into the story.
 There was one mapping task, in particular, that used an item unlike anything I’ve encountered and led to everyone in the group needing to be involved.
 The Attraction also has … how to put it? … a sense of humor and playfulness that is crossed with a little bit of a mind f***.
 I don’t want to say too much more about it, but let’s just say that the game went in directions I wasn’t expecting.
 There are pop culture references sprinkled throughout.
 These are divisive with some people, and some say immersion breaking, but by the end it’s pretty clear they serve a narrative function.
 All of this with a great set and use of tech, makes it a game well worth traveling for, even considering that it’s expensive if you have a smaller team.